edvi-ai/blog/content/posts/one-map-one-compass.md

 hero: "/images/one-map-one-compass/hero.jpg"
 ---

-# One Map, One Compass

-## Is Enabling Global Educational Mobility for Millions of Students Possible?

 The earliest European maps were about ambition and curiosity – to explore what lay beyond the horizons.

 But there was a problem.